-The classification of equity based on average daily volume (ADV) allows us to draw more specific inference about the rebound behavior of the equity.
-We confirm that it takes a larger volume window to observe a rare event for super equity (e.g., SPY, JPM, MSFT, etc.) than for less traded equity.
-Furthermore, the price recovery after a rare event is much faster for highly traded stocks than for low volume stocks.
+The classification of equities based on average daily volume (ADV) allows us to draw more specific inference about the rebound behavior of the equity.
+We confirm that it takes a larger volume window to observe a rare event for a super equity (e.g., SPY, JPM, MSFT, etc.) than for a less traded equity.
+Furthermore, the price recovery after a rare event is much faster for highly traded stocks than for less liquid stocks.